sourcegraph/handbook/content/company-info-and-process/communication/team_chat.md

   <tr>
    <td>#job-fair
    </td>
-   <td>For in-flight project that are part of the Product Planning program.
+   <td>For in-flight projects that are part of the Product Planning program.
    </td>
    <td>#job-fair-own, #job-fair-ranking
    </td>
   </tr>
 </table>

-### Manadatory channels for all teammates
+### Mandatory channels for all teammates

 _All teammates are automatically added to these channels when they join Sourcegraph, and they should check them regularly._